Quick Answer

 What Is WiFi Calling?

 WiFi calling (also called VoWiFi — Voice over WiFi) is a feature that routes your phone calls and text messages through a WiFi network instead of a mobile mast.
-When enabled, your phone automatically switches to WiFi calling when mobile signal is weak.
+When enabled, your phone automatically switches to wifi calling when mobile signal is weak.

 Key facts about WiFi calling: